hunoong/slave2-A/week04/README.md

 Unfortunately, unlike what Karen said 'See how can group of memebers improve or test elements', our group barely talked.. it was very difficult..
 However, after Andy joined in, we talked a little bit more and were able to share our ideas.<br/>
 <br/>
 After sharing my ideas, I asked to Andy whether the project should has some meanings behind the aesthetic because I wanted to focus only on the beautiness.
-Andy's advice was very interesting as he said that 'The aesthetic means 'meaning'','The meaning can come from the aesthetic'.
-So it doesn't have to have some kind of a social awareness behind it, and that I could focus on purely aesthetic.
+Andy's advice was very interesting as he said that **'The aesthetic means 'meaning'','The meaning can come from the aesthetic'.** So it doesn't have to have some kind of a social awareness behind it, and that I could focus on purely aesthetic.
 The studio project could be an abstract as well.<br/>
 <br/>
-Thanks to Andy's encouragement, I was able to share more ideas of mine which was 'The live digital painting that captures natural phenomena'.<br/>
+Thanks to Andy's encouragement, I was able to share more ideas of mine which was *'The live digital painting that captures natural phenomena'*.<br/>
 I'm actually really into this idea(I'm not sure how it can be made though) than the interior clock one.
 Because, I just wanted to create a 'purely aesthetic experience'.
 And Andy said it is good idea that it captures real world aspects near me and to bring it into the screen.<br/>
 <br/>
 <br/>